TheCodemate/business-managment-system-be/README.md

 - ShoppingCart
   * adding product to shopping cart
-  * removing product from shopping cart
+  * removing a product from the shopping cart
   * increasing product quantity in the shopping cart
   * decreasing product quantity in the shopping cart
   * getting all products in the shopping cart

 ## Important:

-- system is being developed based on real case and solves real existing problems of the company.
+- the system is being developed based on real cases and solves real existing problems of the company.
-- it is only a backend part of the fullstack application (Frontend part available here: https://github.com/TheCodemate/business-managment-system-fe)
+- it is only a backend part of the full stack application (Frontend part available here: https://github.com/TheCodemate/business-managment-system-fe)
-- live demon has not been deployed yet
+- the live demon has not been deployed yet
-- it is not exposed for testing purpose
+- it is not exposed for testing purposes

 # Technologies